Conventional Loan After Chapter 7 Bankruptcy

 Debt-to-Income Ratio

-For most conventional loans, your debt-to-income ratio should not exceed 43%.
-Some mortgage companies prefer 36% or less.
+For most conventional loans, your debt-to-income ratio should stay below 43%.
+Some mortgage companies are even stricter and prefer 36% or less.

 - Property taxes